kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 **EMR Notebook**
 - Similar concept to Zeppelin with more AWS Integration
 - Notebooks backed up to S3
-- `Provision clusters fro the notebook`
+- `Provision clusters from the notebook`
 - Hosted inside a VPC
 - Accessed only via AWS console